Faculty & Instructors

 Office Number: 502-852-7186

-Mike has over 25 years of police experience, culminating as a Lieutenant with the Washoe County Sheriff's Office, in Reno, Nevada, where he honorably retired with 21 years of sworn service.
-During his time in law enforcement, Mike was blessed with a varied and comprehensive career, that spanned everything from SWAT to Marine Patrol on Lake Tahoe.
+Mike has over 25 years of police practitioner experience, culminating as Commander of the Northern Nevada Law Enforcement Academy and Director of the Regional Public Safety Training Center, in Reno, NV.
+He honorably retired with 21 years of sworn service with the Washoe County Sheriff’s Office.
+During his time in law enforcement, he had a varied career, that spanned everything from SWAT to Marine Patrol on Lake Tahoe.
 He spent time in Detectives, Patrol, Corrections and Training.
-He was fortunate to be in leadership and command roles in a variety of assignments, including as Commander of the Northern Nevada Law Enforcement Academy and Director of the Regional Public Safety Training Center.
+He was fortunate to be in leadership and command roles in a variety of assignments.

-While still a police commander, Mike was fortunate to attend the Southern Police Institute, where he graduated from the 141st, Administrative Officer’s Course.
-He feels a very close connection to the Institute and the University of Louisville, as it epitomizes, for him, that bridge between academic and practitioner with knowledge and research, turned to action and strategy.
+While still in police command, Mike graduated from the Administrative Officer’s Course.
+This experience helped fuel his dedication to directing SPI to be the bridge between academic and practitioner with knowledge and research, turned to action and strategy.

-He is a proud third-generation U.S. Marine, serving as a Military Police Officer in CONUS and overseas assignments.
+A proud third-generation U.S. Marine, Mike served as a Military Police Officer in CONUS and overseas assignments.

 He earned his Bachelor of Arts, Summa Cum Laude in Social and Criminal Justice from Ashford University, a Master of Arts in Organizational Leadership from Gonzaga University, and a Master of Science in Criminal Justice Administration from the University of Louisville.